REVIEW: Travis Eliot’s ULTIMATE YOGI

 While the outdoors does indeed make for a good set, this reminds me when my karate Sensei would make us run outside in bare feet.
 So sure, you could practice your yoga in the sandbox, but I would argue getting sand in your crotch is an inevitability.

 Breathing, calmness and the quest to become the ultimate human being.
 Wait…what?
-Come on Travis, stop saying stuff like that already!
+Like an X-Man?
+That makes no damn sense at all.
+Think before you speak Travis.

 The moves here are reaching high and bending forward, so a lot of hamstring action will be taking place.
 It is actually a very nice series that allows one to get a fair bit done in with a short runtime.